 Resources

-Student Affairs leadership and Divisional staff are strategically creating ways to ensure students’ well-being and success during their time at UMBC and beyond.
+Student Affairs leadership and divisional staff are strategically creating ways to ensure students’ well-being and success during their time at UMBC and beyond.
 We are committed to working alongside UMBC faculty and staff to help foster a sense of belonging for students.

 Please call us at 410-455-2393 or email studentaffairs@umbc.edu to learn more, or contact our departments directly.